Why Pleo categories make a (big) difference when budgeting for the future

-Look, the Pleo blog is not usually a place where you find a considerable amount on our product.
+Look, the Pleo blog is not usually a place where you find a lot about our product.

-But categories (and subcategories) are something that are so useful for everyone when you get them right.
+But categories (and subcategories) are something that are so useful for everyone when you get them right, we wanted to push them to the front and centre.

 Want to know why they’re so important?